Go back

 Recoverysecurity runbook

-Once a cyber-attack has been mitigated, it’s imperative that network teams update existing playbooks, incident response plans, and network infrastructure immediately.
+Once a cyber-attack has been mitigated, network teams must update existing playbooks, incident response plans, and network infrastructure immediately.

 Network and security teams can update the Runbook Automation that verifies and validates that the network is configured per industry standard compliance (e.g. NITS, PCI, HIPAA) and internal security requirements.

-Regarding cyber-defense and incident response plans, it is best practice to use playbooks and rehearse on a regular basis.
+Regarding cyber-defense and incident response plans, it is best practice to use playbooks and rehearse regularly.
 With NetBrain, those can be automated, edited, and kept up to date via our Runbook Automation.
-NetBrain can provide the Adaptive Network Automation solution, which can help in mitigating ever-changing cyber-threats.
+NetBrain can provide the Adaptive Network Automation solution, which can help in mitigating ever-changing cyber threats.

 Combat Cyber-attacks with Automation